Published: 01 July 2020

-The NIHR has partnered with the Centre for BME Health to offer tips and advice on designing and delivering health and care research that is sensitive to and inclusive of people from BAME groups.
+The NIHR has partnered with the Centre for Ethnic Health Research to offer tips and advice on designing and delivering health and care research that is sensitive to and inclusive of people from ethnic minority groups.

 We’ve collaborated on the following tools for researchers:

-- Three videos with an overview of how to ensure ethnic diversity in research, some specific advice on cultural competency, and tips direct from patients and the public
+- Three videos on engaging with people from ethnic minority groups including an overview of how to ensure ethnic diversity in research, some specific advice on cultural competency, and tips direct from patients and the public